2019

 Health and Safety Executive

-Concerns summary The absence of mandatory regulations requiring fire retardant overalls for test track drivers creates a serious risk of injury or death from fire in the event of a crash, despite their availability.
+Concerns summary (AI summary) The absence of mandatory regulations requiring fire retardant overalls for test track drivers creates a serious risk of injury or death from fire in the event of a crash, despite their availability.

 Darren Cumberbatch